 They trust the show and give the acts the control of the room (kinkier folks might say they… submit).
 I might’ve just been lucky to have obedient audiences every time.
 It could be my raw talent and unadulterated stage presence (or maybe it’s the whip, who can truly say for sure), but it was likely the strict consent/behavior/harassment rules put in place to keep the everyone (women) safe.

 Frankly, you have as much of a chance of being creeped out by an audience member at any fully-clothed comedy venue than you do under these circumstances, but it ultimately depends on where you go.

 I didn’t know that doing stand-up in my underwear was a dream come true until I did it.

 Nothing could possibly beat that set.
 Not because nothing will be better than it, but because it was a learning moment in becoming the kind of comic I want to be.
 I got to wear something completely unconventional and somehow entirely appropriate.
-I got to be as explicit as I chose to be, because hey, we’re all a little naked.
+I got to be as explicit as I chose to be because hey, we’re all a little naked.
 I also got to show the audience that I was willing to be as vulnerable as they are in a very personal way, that everything that we’re doing is unconventional and so right.
-I am not here to remind them of societies rules of convention, that I’m there to give them as much as an unforgettable experience as I got to have.
+I am not here to remind them of society's rules of convention.
+I’m here to give them as much of an unforgettable experience as I've had.

 Follow Lucy Gervais on Twitter.